dawidkotarba/interview_questions/java.md

 - What do we gain from class immutability?
 - What is defensive copying
 - Hard, soft, weak, phantom references.
 What are differences?
 How to make a cache from weak references?
 What can be used instead of finalize method?
 - How to make a memory leak in Java?
+How to analyze memory leaks in Java?
+What tools you can use?
 - What is new in JDK7/8/9/10...?
 - Checked vs unchecked exceptions.
 Can we catch Error?
 How to make a good API?
 - Exceptions translation